-Modern Welsh choir repertoire includes a variety of genres, from traditional Welsh hymns, jazz, show music and romantic ballads.
+Modern Welsh choir repertoire includes a variety of genres, from traditional Welsh hymns, show music and romantic ballads.
 Our choir sings in several languages including Welsh, English, Italian and Afrikaans.
 Our concerts include a selection of most of the above, so providing a varied presentation with something for everyone to enjoy.

 The Choir sings in four part harmony – being Top Tenor, Tenor, Baritone and Bass and strive to preserve the Welsh Celtic heritage which has been bequeathed to us.

 Jan Megan Thorne is a music teacher, choral director and accompanist who's passion is teaching, coupled with her love and delight in music.

 She graduated cum laude at UCT College of Music in 2009 with a Bachelor of Music Education degree, with piano as her major.
 Earning a SAMRO bursary enabled her to study in Stockholm, focusing on Dalcroze eurythmics and music education.